-The East Coast Main Line is subject to a special access policy ahead of the ESG Timetable that is due to be operating from December 2024.
 Since ORR's directions on 12 May 2016 for future rights on the East Coast Main Line, Network Rail has taken the approach to manage additional rights in such a way to protect the delivery of those future rights directed.

-Where a Train Operator or Freight Operator has firm rights for their 38

-East Coast Main Line baseline as of the ORR directions on 12 May 2016, any new East Coast Main Line rights above that baseline are subject to a case by case review to see if the new East Coast Main Line rights affect the future rights directed on the East Coast Main Line.
-Until the future rights directed are in place on the East Coast Main Line, this access rights policy will remain in place.
+Where a Train Operator or Freight Operator has firm rights for their East Coast Main Line baseline as of the ORR directions on 12 May 2016, any new East Coast Main Line rights above that baseline are subject to a case by case review to see if the new East Coast Main Line rights affect the future rights directed on the East Coast Main Line.
+Until the future rights directed are in place on the East Coast Main Line, we expect to maintain an access rights policy approach for the East Coast Main Line.
 Further information on the ORR's decision in relation to the East Coast Main Line can be found on ORR's website.